Trouble, one of oldest bison that lived in L.A. County park, dies at 35

 “Trouble brought a lot of joy to those who crossed her path,” L.A.
 County Supervisor Kathryn Barger, who represents the area, said.
 “Her personality always shone through, and she made both park visitors and staff smile with her antics.”

-Bison may live in the wild for 15 years and in captivity, but in general, bison may live as long as 25 years, according to the National Park Service.
+In the wild, bison may live for 15 years, but in captivity, bison may live as long as 25 years, according to the National Park Service.

 “Trouble exceeded the life expectancy of bison in captivity – living a full 35 years under the care of William S. Hart Park staff,” officials said.